 Montepulciano and Sangiovese are two of Italy’s most widely planted grape varieties and are commonly blended together in Abruzzo, Marches, Umbria and Lazio.
-Of the commercially produced wines, the blend is most often used in the Marches DOCs of Rosso Piceno and Rosse Conero on the Adriatic coast.
-There are also significant volumes of country-style wines made from these two ubiquitous Ita ... more
+Of the commercially produced wines, the blend is most often used in the Marche DOCs of Rosso Piceno and Rosse Conero on the Adriatic coast.
+There are also significant volumes of country-style wines made from these two ubiquitous Italian varieties, but these are seldom seen outside their localities.

 © 2014 Wine-Searcher™